mondeja/project-config/docs/reference/plugins.rst

 JMESPaths matching between multiple files.

-It accepts an array of arrays.
+Accepts an array of arrays.
 Each one of these arrays must have the syntax:

 .. code-block:: js